tonsky/rum/README.md

     ;; both will be re-rendered
     (swap! state assoc :color "#000")

-    ;; cursors can be swapped and resetted just like atoms (reset! (rum/cursor state [:label1]) "Hi")
+    ;; cursors can be swapped and reseted just like atoms (reset! (rum/cursor state [:label1]) "Hi")

 Cursors implement `IAtom` and `IWatchable` and interface-wise are drop-in replacement for regular atoms.
 They can be used with `reactive` components as well.